Effective Wednesday 11/25 at 10pm, LA County has ordered restaurants and bars to cease outdoor dining - find more information here.

 One of the original classic Westside beach dives, Prince O’Whales has everything you want in a sports bar - even during quarantine.
 That means they’ve got a great burger, cheap beer, and three TVs on their back patio (in addition to a functional ping pong table).

 The Red Lion has been a Silver Lake staple since 1959, and their upstairs patio has long been one of the best places to drink on the Eastside.
-They recently expanded their patio into their two huge parking lots, and have TVs set up to watch the NFL and the Series, along with Liga MX and UEFA matches throughout the fall.
+They recently expanded their patio into their two huge parking lots, and have TVs set up to watch the NFL and college ball, along with Liga MX and UEFA matches throughout the fall.
 Be sure to order the pretzel, which, along with the accompanying beer cheese, is one of our favorite drunk foods on the planet.

 Rocco’s locations in Weho, Pasadena, Studio City, and Culver City are all open for outdoor sports-viewing.
 Each location has wings, pizza, and TVs aplenty, plus tons of Happy Hour deals for beer and cocktails.